Thermal Imaging Cameras Explained

 Originally developed for military use during the Korean War, thermal imaging cameras have migrated into other fields and have found many uses.
 Firefighters use them to see through smoke, find people and localize hotspots of fires.
 Law enforcement uses the technology to manage surveillance activities, locate and apprehend suspects, investigate crime scenes and conduct search and rescue operations.
 Power line maintenance technicians locate overheating joints and parts to eliminate potential failures.
 Where thermal insulation becomes faulty, building construction technicians can see heat leaks to improve the efficiencies of cooling or heating.
 Physiological activities, such as fever, in human beings and other warm-blooded animals can also be monitored with thermographic imaging.
 They are also common tools used by home inspectors.

-Basically, a thermal imaging camera is capable of saving the thermal image to either its internal memory or to a memory card, depending on the camera capabilities.
-Once the user is done taking the photos, they can be viewed and edited on the camera or downloaded to a PC where the images can be formatted on a report with the included software.
-Thermal imaging cameras can be purchased with the bare minimum of features that will only read the temperature of the fixed center crosshairs on the display, where other cameras will allow the user to select multiply moveable crosshairs and compare the temperatures between them or the box area feature that will show the high, low and average temperature within a box on the display.
-Thermal imaging cameras will have multiple color palettes, such as black/white, iron or rainbow, that are user selectable.
+Thermal imaging cameras can be purchased with the bare minimum of features that only read the temperature of the fixed center crosshairs on the display or with multiple features that allow the user to select multiple moveable crosshairs and draw comparisons between them to show the high, low and average temperatures on the display.
+Thermal imaging cameras have user-selectable multiple color palettes, such as black/white, iron or rainbow.
 The iron palette is most commonly used by home inspectors.
 The black/white palette helps identify details on an image, and the rainbow palette has the best thermal sensitivity for displaying the differences in temperature.
 See sample images below of some color palettes.